Root Canal Treatment in Murrells Inlet, SC

 With advanced skills in procedures such as dental implants and bone grafting, Dr. Hojnowski focuses on comprehensive care that prioritizes comfort, function, and long-term oral health.
 He is an active member of the American Dental Association, South Carolina Dental Association, Grand Strand Dental Society, Academy of General Dentistry, and a Fellow of the International Congress of Oral Implantologists.

-Services
+Dental Services

 Schedule a Root Canal Evaluation Today